-13.1.
+- 13.1.
 Parents play a crucial role in protecting their children from abuse.
-The academy is required to consider the safety of the child and should a concern arise the Designated Senior Lead has the responsibility to seek advice prior to contacting parents.
+The academy is required to consider the safety of the child and should a concern arise the Designated Senior Lead has the responsibility to seek advice prior to contacting parents. - 13.2.

-- 13.2.
 The academy will work with parents to support the needs of their child, and aims to help parents understand that it has a responsibility for the welfare of all children and has a duty to refer cases to the appropriate Local Authority department in the interests of the child. - 13.3.
 DSLs will undertake appropriate discussion with parents/carers prior to involvement of another agency unless the circumstances preclude this action. - 13.4.
 DSLs will discuss with Children's Social Care if the academy believes that notifying parents could place the child or another person at immediate risk of harm or prejudice the prevention or detection of crime. - 13.5.
 The academy will record what discussions have taken place with parents or if a decision has been made not to discuss it with parents, the rationale must be recorded.
-Records may subsequently be disclosable to relevant partner agencies if Child Protection proceedings commence.
+Records may subsequently be disclosable to relevant partner agencies if Child Protection proceedings commence. - 13.6.
+If a parent/carer of a child with an Education, Health and Care plan (EHCP) expresses their interest to educate their child at home, the academy must inform the Trust and LA.
+The LA will need to review the plan and work closely with the parent/careers (KCSIE paragraph 178).